pschachte/wybe/WYBE.md

 The modifiers here are exactly those found in a [higher order type](#higher-order-types).
 These modifiers act like the modifiers of a procedure or function declaration, stating the purity and determinism of the anonymous procedure.
-The special `resource` modifier is allows all in-scope [resources](#resources) to be used within this anonymous procedure.
+The special `resource` modifier allows all in-scope [resources](#resources) to be used within this anonymous procedure.

 Some example anonymous procedures are as follows, with examples as to their use: